What is a Master's Degree?

 They note that an MA is a humanities-based degree designed to provide a balanced liberal arts education and general knowledge in a recognized discipline, interdisciplinary field or areas of professional study.
 The MS is a science-based degree designed to provide a balanced liberal arts education and a scientific, technical or professional competence.

-Professional Master’s Degrees: MBA, MFA, M.Ed. and More
+Types of Professional Master’s Degrees: MBA, MFA, M.Ed. and More

 Often, a research-based graduate degree is a step toward obtaining a Ph.D. (or doctorate); however, professional master's degrees prepare you for a specific occupation.
 Many professionally oriented master’s degrees are considered terminal, or the highest academic credential someone can earn in a specific field.
 A Master of Business Administration, or an MBA, is considered a terminal degree, as is a Master of Fine Arts, or MFA.
 A Master of Education, or M.Ed. also is considered a top degree in the education field and the same goes for the MSN, a Master of Science in Nursing, and the MPH, a Master of Public Health.
 If your goal is to teach at the college level, often these professional degrees are adequate qualifications, even for tenured positions.
 There is only one level above these, a doctoral program.